mvolkmann/hono-htmx-turso/README.md

    - Enter `bun add hono`
    - Enter `bun add @hono/zod-validator`
    - Copy the file `src/server.tsx` from this repository.
+     - Several functions are passed a Hono `Context` object using the parameter name `c`.
+The property `c.env` is populated with environment variables specified in `wrangler.toml`.

 1. Test the app locally.